prajwalshetty-19/example-repo1/README.md

 # Example repository

-This is a sample repo!!
+Hello, this is a sample repo!!